 To run to a specific function from the Call Stack window

 To set a breakpoint on the exit point of a function call

 To load symbols for a module

-In the Call Stack window, right-click the frame that shows the module whose symbols you want to reload and select Load Symbols.
+In the Call Stack window, right-click the frame that shows the module whose symbols you want to reload and choose Load Symbols.